aerkiaga/rsource/README.md

 What is its function?
 According to current knowledge, none.
 These regions comprise about 72% of our genome, and not only most of them haven't been found to be useful in any way, but mutations in these rarely appear to cause any effect whatsoever.
-Along with an additional 26% of non-coding DNA *within* genes, this adds up to a ridiculous 98% of total potentially useless material.
+Along with an additional 26% of non-coding DNA *within* genes (introns), this adds up to a ridiculous 98% of total potentially useless material.

 Not all of this is "junk", however.
 Some of this non-coding DNA is known to perform various functions.
 A number of heritable diseases result from mutations outside